oa180/Notes-App-React/README.md

-# React + TypeScript + Vite
+# React + TypeScript + Vite + SCSS

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This is a react dynamic component to create note cards, it is fully dynamic as it takes the title, icons, descriptions as props.

 Currently, two official plugins are available: